-Bruges is a beautiful small town in the northern part of Belgium, in a town called Flanders.
+Bruges is a beautiful small town in the northern part of Belgium, in an area called Flanders.
 It’s one of the best preserved cities in Europe and it’s like a postcard.
 It’s one of those cities that you can easily get around by foot and see the basic sights within a few hours.
 Have you heard of the movie In Bruges?
 If yes, this is the town the movie was filmed at.

 I was in Brussels and had a few hours free in the afternoon to get the train there.
 The train leaves every half an hour and it’s around 1 hour journey from the central station.
 When I reached Bruges it took us around 15 minutes to walk to the city center.